 Health Tools help you make wise health decisions or take action to improve your health.

-- Formaldehyde, which is released mainly by building materials.
+- Formaldehyde.
+It's released mainly by building materials.

-- Acrolein, which comes from heating cooking oil to high temperatures and from cigarette smoke.
+- Acrolein.
+This comes from heating cooking oil to high temperatures.
+It also comes from cigarette smoke.

 Woodstoves and gas ranges